-The EU Settlement Scheme, sometimes abbreviated to EUSS, is the government’s scheme for EEA citizens and their family members to remain in the UK after we leave the UK.
+The EU Settlement Scheme, sometimes abbreviated to EUSS, is the government’s post Brexit scheme for EU citizens and their family members to remain in the UK.

 The only requirement is residence in the UK.
 There is no need for applicants to show they have been working, studying, in self-employment or self-sufficient.